[from] Etchings to Rexroth 1986 [P77208–P77232; complete]

 When Marden embarked on the project he was reading Cathay by Ezra Pound (1875–1972), which included a large number of poems by the eighth-century Chinese poet Li Po.
 Some months later Peter Blum gave Marden a first edition of Cathay in recognition of the latter’s enthusiasm for the book.
 Marden asserts that the prints had much more to do with Pound than with the Rexroth translations after which the portfolio was ultimately named.

 The prints were called ‘Etchings to Rexroth’ as if to imply to the accompaniment of Rexroth.
-Halfway though the project Marden discovered Kenneth Rexroth's translations of poems by the eighth-century Chinese poet Tu Fu.
-Marden has always had a strong interest in poetry and his new-found regard for oriental life and art encouraged him to read oriental verse.
-Kenneth Rexroth (1905–82) was not only a translator of Chinese verse but also a poet in his own right.
+Halfway through the project Marden discovered Kenneth Rexroth's translations of poems by the eighth-century Chinese poet Tu Fu.
+Marden has always had a strong interest in poetry, and Kenneth Rexroth (1905–82) was not only a translator of Chinese verse but also a poet in his own right.

 One year after the publication of the prints Peter Blum published a book of Rexroth’s translations of the poems of Tu Fu and, alongside them, Marden’s images.
 However, Marden has stated that the prints are not to be regarded as illustrations to the poems.

 This entry is based on conversations between the cataloguer and the artist on 1 November 1988 and 15–16 July 1991 and between the cataloguer and Jennifer Melby on 17 July 1991.
-It has been approved by the artist.
+It was approved by the artist.

 Tate Gallery: Illustrated Catalogue of Acquisitions 1986–88, London 1996